Ray Charnley

 Raymond Ogden Charnley (29 May 1935 – 15 November 2009) was an English professional footballer.
 He was a centre forward and was one of the most prolific scorers for Blackpool, with whom he spent ten years, including all but one season in the top flight of English football.

 With 193 goals in 363 league games, Charnley is the third-highest scorer in Blackpool's history, behind Jimmy Hampson and Stan Mortensen.

 In a playing career spanning eighteen years, Charnley also played for Morecambe (with whom he began and ended his career), Preston North End, Wrexham and Bradford Park Avenue.
 He scored a total of 293 career league goals in 605 games.

 He won one England cap, in 1962.

 Club career

 Early career

 Born in Lancaster, Lancashire, Charnley started out as a teenager in the Preston North End B team.
 When the team was disbanded, he joined North Lancashire and District Football League side Bolton-le-Sands.
-He later signed as a part-time professional with non-League Morecambe, in the Lancashire Combination, joining them from for £15 in September 1954, whilst also working as a painter and decorater apprentice.
+He later signed as a part-time professional with non-League Morecambe, in the Lancashire Combination, joining them from Bolton-le-Sands for £15 in September 1954, whilst also working as a painter and decorator apprentice.

 He made his Morecambe debut on 29 September, in a 5–2 defeat at Lancaster City in the Lancashire Combination Cup.
 In his three seasons at Christie Park he was a regular scorer.
 In the 1956–57 season he scored 31 goals in 37 league games and 12 goals in 15 cup games.